 where ??? is the length of the binary data in bits.

 For example, ~b00811001100 encodes 8 bits of the binary data 11001100 in the tag (which represents the number 204).

-variable numeric data where ??? is the length of bits reserved
+numeric data where ??? is the length of bits reserved for encoding this

 For example, ~n016170 encodes 170 which is converted to binary as 0000000010101010.
 Because 16 bits are reserved for this number, several zero bits are added to the beginning.
 This may be necessary when encoding variable length serial numbers.
 Because this number may be variable, a space or tilde must follow it if data is to be encoded after the number.

-hexadecimal data, where ??? is the length of bits reserved for
+data, where ??? is the length of bits reserved for encoding.
+Four bits

 For example, ~x016A1C3 encodes A1C3 as hexadecimal which is 1010000111000011 in binary format; 16 bits in length.

 - ~t??? informs the encoder that the data which follows is variable text or ASCII data to be encoded where ??? is the length of bits reserved for encoding.
 This process may be used to encode standard text or ASCII data in RFID tags.
 Up to 12 characters may be stored in a 96 bit tag; 8 bits are required for each character.
 A tilde must follow this text if data is to be encoded after it.
 For example: ~t032TEXT~n016170